GWR 4500 Class: Rhondda and Swansea Bay Railway and Port Talbot Railway

 The Rhondda and Swansea Bay Railway (R&SBR) had been worked by the GWR since 1 July 1906, although it was not absorbed until 1 January 1922.
 In April 1907, the GWR sent three new locomotives of the first batch, nos.
 2165–7, to the R&SBR; these were given R&SBR numbers 31–33.
 The Port Talbot Railway (PTR) was absorbed by the GWR on 1 January 1908, but its locomotive fleet remained separate until 1 January 1922.
 In March 1909, R&SBR nos.
 31 and 32 were transferred to the PTR, regaining their GWR numbers 2165 and 2166.
 These two were returned to the GWR in 1912, being renumbered 4504 and 4505 in December that year.
 No. 33 was not returned until January 1914, when it was renumbered 4506.

 Preservation

 Three of the class still exist, two of them survivors from Woodham Brothers scrapyard in Barry, Vale of Glamorgan, South Wales.
 All of them have run in preservation.

-4555
+4555: Warrior

 4555 was bought in working order from British Railways by Patrick Whitehouse and fellow Talyllyn Railway member Pat Garland, so has never had to be restored.
 Originally working on the Dart Valley Railway, she later moved to the Dartmouth Steam Railway.
 She returned to steam in 2020 after having been under a major overhaul since 2014.
-Currently on a 3-year loan to the East Somerset Railway from March 2020.
+Currently on a loan to the East Somerset Railway from March 2020.
+Went on loan to the Chinnor & Princes Risborough Railway for the 2024 season.
+She currently carries the name: Warrior.